judygikuni/Haba_Documentation/documentation/customer-guide.md

 - Visit the [FAQs](faqs.md) for answers to common questions.

-For detailed guides, please proceed to the [Getting Started](getting-started.md) section.
 Enjoy shopping on Gorzo — helping you get fresh groceries conveniently!